Learning rewards for robotic ultrasound scanning using probabilistic temporal ranking: Introduction

 \section{Introduction}

+Informative path-planning for visual servo control and active viewpoint selection is a key ability for modern day autonomous robotics.
+However, these approaches typically assume that some notion of a goal or desired viewpoint is available, which may not always be the case.
+This work considers the case where the goal or cost function of an informative path-planning task is unknown, and needs to be inferred from expert demonstrations.
 The ability to teach robotic agents using expert demonstration of tasks promises exciting developments across several sectors of industry.
+This is particularly true of medical imaging, where task and anatomy variability can make it challenging to provide specifications and describe tasks directly, and it may be more natural to consider an apprenticeship learning \citep{abbeel2004apprenticeship} approach.

-Indirect imitation learning approaches formulate this as a search problem within a solution space of plans, where some notional (unknown) \emph{reward function} induces the demonstrated behaviour.
+Indirect imitation learning \citep{Bagnell-2015-5921} approaches formulate apprenticeship learning as a search problem within a solution space of plans, where some notional (unknown) \emph{reward function} induces the demonstrated behaviour.
 A key learning problem is then to estimate this reward function.
-This \emph{reward inference} approach is commonly known as inverse reinforcement learning (IRL) \cite{ng2000algorithms}.
+This \emph{reward inference} approach is commonly known as inverse reinforcement learning (IRL) \citep{ng2000algorithms}.

+However, as illustrated in the ultrasound scanning task of Figure \ref{fig:unseen_reward}, the demonstration process often followed by medical practitioners is a naturally exploratory one, involving an information gathering phase in addition to an optimisation phase, or a generally greedy motion towards a desired viewpoint.
+Human demonstrators regularly act so as to improve their states in complex tasks.
+For example, in a study on human approaches to combinatorial optimisation, \citet{murawski2016humans} found that humans behave relatively greedily, following something akin to a branch-and-bound algorithm for search.
+Similarly, in palpation experiments, \citet{Konstantinova13} showed that humans searching for hard excursions in soft tissue searched extensively for nodules, but acted greedily when these had been found, refining the search using small focused, circular movements.
+Unfortunately, the exploratory nature of demonstrations such as these poses a challenge for many existing approaches to reward inference.